 For overnight driveway parking, a temporary or permanent pass is required.
 Contact TAM for further details.
 Overnight street parking and parking on the red curb is prohibited at all times.

 Commercial vehicles with signs and logos must be parked inside a garage.
 RVs must be parked behind an RV gate.

 Rolling Trash Cans, Boxes and Debris...
 Oh My!!
 We are in the midst of blustery days again that cause debris and trash cans to blow down our streets.
 This tends to be an issue both before and after the garbage and recycle trucks arrive.
 Many neighbors have complained about the necessity to clean a neighbor's trash from their yard.
 Still others have received violation notices for trash cans that belong to their neighbor.
 Since we can't defeat Mother Nature, let us all put forth a little extra effort to keep the community clean.
 Here are a few important reminders:

-1. Trash cans should not be placed out any earlier than 6pm Sunday night (for a Monday trash pickup) or 6pm Wednesday night (for a Thursday pickup).
+1. Trash cans should not be placed out any earlier than 6 pm Sunday night (for our Monday trash pickup) .
 Whenever possible, place your trash out in the morning rather than during a blustery night.
 There is less chance of it blowing away or garbage flying out of it.